Württemberg Garde zu Fuss

 During the war, the regiment was in the French service.

-In 1757, the regiment joined the Austrian army in Silesia.
+On August 10, 1757, the "Leibinfanterieregiment von Werneck" set off to join the Austrian army in Silesia.
 In October, it was at the siege of Schweidnitz.
-On November 22, it took part to the battle of Breslau where it was deployed in the first line of the infantry centre of Nádasdy's Corps.
-On December 5 at the battle of Leuthen, the regiment was deployed in the first line of the Württemberger contingent under marshal Spiznass at the extreme far left of the Austrian positions as part of Nádasdy's Corps.
+On November 18, three grenadier companies fromthe 1.
+Grenadierbataillon left Silesia and went back to Württemberg.
+They arrived at Stuttgart on December 26, to form the core of the new Garde zu Fuss.
+Meanwhile, on November 22, it took part in the Battle of Breslau where it was deployed in the first line of the infantry centre of Nádasdy's Corps.
+On December 5 at the Battle of Leuthen, the regiment was deployed in the first line of the Württemberger contingent under Marshal Spiznass at the extreme far left of the Austrian positions as part of Nádasdy's Corps.
 This position became the main target of the Prussian attack.

-On August 1758, the regiment as part of the Württemberger contingent made a junction with Soubise's army in Kassel.
-On October 10, the regiment took part to the battle of Lutterberg where it was placed in the centre of the first line.
+On August 1758, the regiment as part of the Württemberger Contingent made a junction with Soubise's Army at Kassel.
+On October 10, the regiment took part in the Battle of Lutterberg where it was placed in the centre of the first line.
 On November 30, it was at the action between Lauterbach and Fulda.

-In 1760, the Württemberger army operated under Austrian subsidies.
+In 1760, the Württemberger Contingent operated under Austrian subsidies.
 Thus, the regiment joined the Austrian army in Silesia to fight against Prussia.
-In October the regiment took part to the siege of Wittenberg.
+From July 1760 to January 1761, two ad hoc grenadier battalions from the Garde zu Fuss campaigned in Saxony.
+In October 1760, they took part in the siege of Wittenberg.
 It was its last noticeable action during the war.

 |Waistcoat||yellow (pale yellow as per Jacques André Frederic)|